thruflo/ntorque/README.md

 ### Authentication

-If you set `TORQUE_AUTHENTICATE` to `True` then you need to create at least one application (e.g.: using the `alembic/scripts/create_application.py` script) and provide its api key in the `TORQUE_API_KEY` header when enqueuing a task.
+If you set `NTORQUE_AUTHENTICATE` to `True` then you need to create at least one application (e.g.: using the `alembic/scripts/create_application.py` script) and provide its api key in the `NTORQUE_API_KEY` header when enqueuing a task.

 ### `POST /`

-To enqueue a task, make a POST request to the root path of your Torque installation.
+To enqueue a task, make a POST request to the root path of your nTorque installation.

 **Required**:

-* a `url` query parameter; this is the url to your web hook that you want Torque to call to perform your task
+* a `url` query parameter; this is the url to your web hook that you want nTorque to call to perform your task

 **Optional**: